pdulian/qco/README.md

 ```console
 > python main.py [arguments]
 ```
 where arguments specify the ensemble.
-For sample size $N$, weights from $t$-design and typical ensembles these arguments are:
+For $N$ gate sets, weights from $t$-design and typical ensembles these arguments are:
 - Haar-random gate sets with $n$ elemnts from $U(2)$ (in article denoted by $\mathcal S_{\mu, n, \infty}$):
 ```console
 > python main.py -n_of_generators n -d 2 -t t -sample_size N